 This list will give you options in a variety of venues.
 For downtown sustenance during serious shopping sprees, you can find The Continental on Third Street South and Osteria Tulia on Fifth Avenue South.
 For waterfront views, hit the beach at The Turtle Club on Vanderbilt Beach or watch Intercoastal Waterway traffic at Snook Inn on Marco Island.

-You will not find only beach food and American cuisine for lunch.
+You will find more than beach food and American cuisine for lunch.
 Naples restaurants break out of the ho-hum soup and sandwich mold with ethnic restaurants and healthy cuisine.
-This list includes a couple of Italian-swayed restaurants - for which Naples, true to its name, is known - plus one with French influence, another with a British accent and still others where everything is organic and homemade.
+This list includes a couple of Italian-swayed restaurants - for which Naples, true to its name, is known - plus one with French influence, another with a British accent and still others where everything is healthy and homemade.